Anvil-Late/house-price/README.md

 train_cor <- train_cor[high_cors, high_cors]

 # Corrplot2 is a modified version of corrplot that prevents labels to go out of
 # the image's frame.
-If you're interested, it will be on my .Rmd file
+If you're interested, it will be on my github repo in the
+# "data" file
 corrplot2(train_cor, method = "square", type = "lower",
          title = "Correlation plot between numeric variables", tl.col = "black", tl.cex = 0.6,